 - increased muscle relaxation could promote better sleep

 - increased blood flow to that area when finished can help with muscle recovery

 - could improve flexibility while the muscles are in a state of distraction

 - interrupts pain signals to the brain (discovered this when writing about vibration foam rollers)

 - potential increase in muscle strength (study)

-“Do you think people should be using these at home??”
+“Do you think people should be using massage guns at home?”

-- It’s really great for working in to a glute while also using movement of the leg
+- It’s really great for working in to a glute (or other muscle) while also using movement of the leg.

 Why are massage guns so expensive?
 There’s a lot of technology involved, but I can’t give you a huge reason why the $600 massage gun is massively better than the one I’m using and is on sale for less than $200.